tkhq/sdk/packages/react-native-passkey-stamper/README.md

 ## Demo app

-Head over to [this repository](https://github.com/r-n-o/passkeyapp/tree/main) for a fully functional React Native app built with Expo
+Head over to [this repository](https://github.com/r-n-o/passkeyapp/tree/main) for a fully functional React Native app built with Expo.